Nathaniel White: Angelina Hopkins and Brenda L. Whiteside

-Cousins Angelina Hopkins and Brenda Whiteside met White at the Blue Note Tavern in Poughkeepsie, New York on July 20, 1992.
+Cousins Angelina Hopkins and Brenda Whiteside met White at the Blue Note Tavern in Poughkeepsie, New York, on July 20, 1992.
 They were last seen leaving the bar with him in his pickup truck.
-Their bodies were found off of Harriman Drive in an abandoned farmhouse in Goshen on August 4.
+Their bodies were found in a wooded area off of Harriman Drive near an abandoned farmhouse in Goshen on August 4.
 Cause of death in both cases was determined to be severe blunt trauma to the face and head.

 Adriane M. Hunter

 Adriane Hunter of Middletown was stabbed to death in the early morning July 30, 1992.
-Her body was discovered in Goshen later that day, in the charred remains of the Hillcrest Manor Restaurant.
+Her body was discovered in Goshen later that day, near the charred remains of the Hillcrest Manor Restaurant.
 She was 27.
-She left behind 2 daughters.
+She left behind two daughters.

 Investigation

 Angelina Hopkins's sister, Cecilia, witnessed Hopkins and Whiteside leaving the Blue Note Tavern with four men on the night of their disappearance.
 Poughkeepsie police did not act on the missing person report as they did not have enough information about the men, so Cecilia and her mother continued investigating on their own.

 The New York State Police began investigating on July 30, after the body of Adriane Hunter was found and authorities began to suspect it was related to the earlier disappearances and murders.
 On August 2, White returned to the Blue Note where Hopkins identified him and he was arrested.
 White confessed and led police to his dumping ground in Goshen on August 4.

 White was indicted by a grand jury on August 7 for the murder of Christine Klebbe.
 On September 9, the other five murders were added to the indictment.
-White was charged with six counts of second degree murder and pleaded not guilty by reason of insanity.
+White was charged with six counts of second degree murder and pleaded not guilty by reason of insanity, he was defended by Bernard Brady of Goshen, New York.
 White was convicted on all counts on April 14, 1993, and sentenced by Judge Jeffrey Berry to 150 years to life.
 He is currently held at Elmira Correctional Facility.

 White's case was cited by New York governor George Pataki in defense of his push to reinstate the death penalty.